williamwight/MediaEdgeTimelines/README.md

 1. Two chapters separated by an ad break
 2. A buffer state and a pause

+Media Edge APIs are built on the Adobe Experience Platform to provide media event tracking data within the framework of [XDM schemas](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html#:~:text=Experience%20Data%20Model%20(XDM)%2C,the%20power%20of%20digital%20experiences).
+For more information, see the [Media Edge API overview](https://experienceleague.adobe.com/docs/experience-platform/edge-network-server-api/media-edge-apis/overview.html?).

-## Session with two chapters separated by an ad break
+## Use case 1: two chapters separated by an ad break

 This session is an example of a tracked user session that contains:

 * Two chapters: `Chapter 1` and `Chapter 2`.
 * An ad break inserted at the middle of the content that contains two ads: `Ad 1` and `Ad 2`.

-Media Edge APIs are built on the Adobe Experience Platform to provide media event tracking data within the framework of [XDM schemas](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html#:~:text=Experience%20Data%20Model%20(XDM)%2C,the%20power%20of%20digital%20experiences).
-For more information, see the [Media Edge API overview](https://experienceleague.adobe.com/docs/experience-platform/edge-network-server-api/media-edge-apis/overview.html?).

 ### Table